gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. py:function:: range(startvalue, stopvalue)

-    Returns a sequence of numbers, starting from the ``startvalue`` number, and increments by 1 (by default), and ends before the ``stopvalue`` number.
+    Returns a sequence of numbers, starting at the ``startvalue`` number, and increments by 1 (by default), and ends before the ``stopvalue`` number.

 | range(2, 6) returns the numbers 2,3,4,5.
-It starts at 1.
+It starts at 2.
 It goes up by 1.
 It stops before 6, at 5.
+| range(2, 6) can be read as 'range of 2 up to but not including 6'.

-| The code below will display the numbers from 1 to 4.
+| The code below will display the numbers 2,3,4,5.

 .. code-block:: python